 Another benefit for seniors is that New York Life’s partnership with the AARP offers both term and permanent life insurance for association members.
 The NYLAARP program doesn’t require members to undergo a medical exam before applying for insurance, which means premiums may be lower than retired persons would find elsewhere.
 Its website is fairly scant on information, so if you’re an AARP member, we recommend requesting a quote to see how prices stack up.

-New York Life has one of the best rider selections in the industry, with 12 of the 16 common add-ons we looked for.
-Among these, the most important is the Accelerated Death Benefit rider.
+New York Life has one of the best rider selections in the industry.
+Among these, the most important is the Accelerated Death Benefit rider, or what New York Life refers to as Chronic Care.
 This falls under the umbrella of “living benefits” that let you access your policy’s death benefit during your lifetime.
-With an Accelerated Death Benefit rider, the insured person can use a percentage of the death benefit to cover costs for medical care, treatments, and other end-of-life expenses.
+With this rider, the insured person can use a percentage of the death benefit to cover costs for medical care, treatments, and other end-of-life expenses.
 In the case of a serious medical diagnosis, it may take a large financial burden off the shoulders of the policyholder and their family.

-Other highlights include a Waiver of Premium rider that excuses payments if the insured becomes disabled and can no longer work; a Critical Illness rider that pays a lump sum if they’re diagnosed with a terminal illness; and a Long Term Care rider that allows the death benefit to be used for assisted living expenses.
-No matter what happens down the road, New York Life likely has a rider that will help cover it financially.
+Other highlights include a Waiver of Premium rider, which excuses payments if the insured becomes disabled and can no longer work; Accidental Death and Dismemberment, which covers unintentional death or dismemberment of the insured; and Automatic Benefit Increase, which aims to anticipate changes in income and needs by increasing coverage year over year.
+No matter what happens down the road, New York Life likely has a rider that will help cover you and your family financially.
 You can read more about New York Life’s rider options here.

 New York Life vs. Northwestern Mutual

-While we like New York Life’s term and universal policies, it wasn’t one of our picks for The Best Whole Life Insurance.
-The reason?
-Since whole life insurance is with you your whole life, we gave more weight to customer satisfaction scores.
+We like New York Life’s term and universal policies, but it’s certainly not the best when it comes to customer interaction.
+While it earned a four out of five overall in J.D.
+Power's 2018 Life Insurance Study, it drops to a three out of five in the "Interaction" category — meaning customers felt their interactions with agents were subpar.
 If you’re going to be working with a company for many decades, it should be one you can build a great relationship with.
 In that regard, we prefer Northwestern Mutual.
-J.D. power names this company “better than most,” ranking it fifth out of 24 companies surveyed (whereas New York Life places twelfth).
-It also has a lower consumer complaint ratio, averaging 0.04 across the last three years, compared to New York Life’s 0.12.
-While both ratios are quite low, Northwestern Mutual’s near-zero complaint record speaks to a more positive customer experience.
+J.D.
+Power ranks this company second out of 23 companies surveyed (New York Life places sixth).
+It also has a lower consumer complaint ratio from the NAIC, which speaks to a more positive customer experience.

 It’s worth noting that New York Life has a better dividend record, according to the insurance brokerage NFP’s 2016 study.
 Northwestern Mutual has seen a steady decrease in dividends paid to customers since 2012, whereas New York Life has seen a recent uptick.
 In 2018, it announced its largest annual dividend payout in history.
 Dividends are never guaranteed, of course — they depend on the company’s annual performance, your policy’s cash value, and a number of other factors — but New York Life may give you a better shot at an annual bonus than Northwestern Mutual.